10 years of peer learning and evaluation across Africa.

 Ten governments.
 One partnership.

-Active and new member countries collaborating on national M&E systems and continental peer learning.
+Member countries collaborating on strengthening each other's national M&E systems through peer learning.

 Eight workstreams shaping African M&E practice.

-From rapid evaluations to parliamentary oversight, the partnership advances practical methods for governments to commission, conduct and use evaluation evidence.
+From rapid evaluations to the evidence use parliament project, the partnership advances practical guides for governments to demand, commission and conduct evaluations.

-Selected publications, guidelines and frameworks from across the partnership.
+Selected reports, guidelines and presentations from across the partnership.

-From three founding governments to ten member countries.
-Explore the milestones of the partnership.
+The partnership has grown from three founding governments to ten member countries.
+Explore the milestones.

 Benin, South Africa and Uganda formally establish Twende Mbele as a peer-learning partnership of African governments on M&E.